 Step beyond the myths of the American South to experience true-life, first-hand compelling accounts of four generations of Créole women, children and slaves.
 Daily, fully guided tours in English and French transport you into the complex, vanishing world of Créole Louisiana at Laura Plantation, a 200-plus-year-old sugar habitation located only 50 minutes from New Orleans in the heart of Plantation Country.
 A new, permanent exhibit honors the men, women and children who were enslaved here, including detailed biographies of former slaves who fought for their freedom in the Union Army during the Civil War.

 San Francisco Plantation House, the most opulent plantation house in North America, is located on the east bank of the Mississippi River, less than 40 minutes from New Orleans, Louisiana.
-It is a galleried house of the Creole open suite style, nestled under centuries old Live Oaks and contains one of the finest antique collections in the country.
+It is a galleried house of the Creole open suite style, nestled under centuries-old Live Oaks and contains one of the finest antique collections in the country.
 This Louisiana Plantation is a National Historic Landmark but was closed to the public at the end of August 2021.